Tips To Set A Trailer Tongue At The Frame Center

 Why is it important?
 1) To help the trailer track straight, and therefore help pull stable.
 2) The hitch point and axle orientation have a relationship for straight towing.
 If one is not straight, towing can become more of a chore.

-Ideally we want both the tongue and the axle straight and true.
+Ideally we want both the trailer tongue and the axle set straight and true – to the frame as well as to each other.
 So we recommend carefully setting the tongue first, then place the axle straight based on the hitch point.

-Now, let’s look at setting the tongue types.
+Now, we can look at setting the tongue types.

 The Straight Tongue